neohcs/SongPen/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br>
 Since the app was designed mobile-first it is recommended to switch the viewport to mobile view.